rodrigonovo/elearning_platform_FIXED_READY/README.md

+/*
+Advanced review comments inserted programmatically on 2025-09-01 02:11:59.
+Generic text-based artifact belonging to the eLearning platform.
+*/

 # eLearning Platform

 This project is an eLearning platform built with Django, implementing the features specified in the final assignment.
 The application allows different user roles (students and teachers) to interact with courses, materials, and each other through a real-time chat system and status updates.